romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-A company is using GHAS with GitHub Enterprise Cloud (GHEC).
+Q: A company is using GHAS with GitHub Enterprise Cloud (GHEC).
 How does GHAS enhance the security posture of the company's software development lifecycle compared to standard GitHub features?
 <details><summary>Show the answer</summary><p>

 - **By providing secret scanning, code scanning, and Dependabot for a holistic security approach throughout the development lifecycle**